 When you come to host your website on Cloudways, after you have decided on a provider, you will have to decide the size of the server.

 There are a lot of factors that go into choosing a server size, including how dynamic the site is, how regularly you update it, and what sort of caching you implement.

-In addition, if you put a CDN in front of your site, this will offload much of the work your server does to a third party.
+In addition, if you put a CDN in front of your site, or opt to use the Cloudflare APO product (recommended) this will offload much of the work your server does to a third party.